clowneon1/babybot/README.md

 # utils-bot-rewrite
- A multi-purpose Discord bot with music capabilites and administrative capabilites.
+ A multi-purpose Discord bot with music and administrative capabilites.

-Todo:
-Rewrite play command